11/deno-mdx/README.md

 try:
     ast = to_ast(blog)

-    # the abstract syntax tree object is designed to be iterable.
+    # The abstract syntax tree object is an iterable object.
-    # this was a design choice so users could easily iterate through
+    # This was an intentional design choice so users could easily
-    # each node in the tree tree without having to understand the details
+    # iterate through each node in the tree tree without having
-    # of the abstract syntax tree structure
+    # to understand the details of the abstract syntax tree structure.
     for token in ast:
         if token['type'] == 'header':
             token['type'] == 'paragraph'